Witness: Whitmer kidnapping aimed at stopping Biden win

 Garbin, 26, is a critical witness for prosecutors in the trial of four men charged with conspiracy: Adam Fox, Barry Croft Jr., Daniel Harris and Brandon Caserta.

+They were angry about Whitmer’s statewide COVID-19 restrictions and generally disgusted with politicians, according to trial evidence.

+The testimony has linked — at times indirectly — the kidnapping plot to a series of events, especially right-wing protests at the Michigan Capitol and elsewhere in response to pandemic orders.
+Challenges to the results of the 2020 presidential election followed, culminating in the U.S. Capitol riot on Jan.
+6.

-Garbin explained the scheme to jurors, taking them through training, secret messages and a late night trip to her weekend home.
-He talked about building a “shoot house” with wood, tarps and scrap materials to resemble Whitmer’s home so the men could practice an eventual assault in Elk Rapids.
+Garbin explained the Whitmer scheme to jurors, taking them through days of training, secret messages and a late night trip to her weekend home.
+He talked about how he built a “shoot house” with wood, tarps and scrap materials so the men could practice an eventual assault.

 The goal was “to kidnap the governor,” Garbin told a prosecutor.